 By the way, there is no indirect object in Christ's confrontation.
-Jesus says, "You have forsaken your first love."
+He says, "You have forsaken your first love."
 But that raises the question, "First love for whom?"
 Who were the Ephesian Christians failing to love?
-The text doesn't specify.
-There are two possibilities and in my estimation, both are legitimate.
+Jesus doesn't specify.
+There are two possibilities and in my estimation, both are true.